 The Distance Library Services Conference was international in both scope and participation, attracting academic, corporate, medical, and military librarians from the United States, Australia, Canada, England, India, Indonesia, Jamaica, Japan, New Zealand, Nigeria, Pakistan, South Africa, and the West Indies.
 To help ensure that travel for attendees was more evenly distributed, conference organizers sought to hold the conference in different cities, alternating the location across the Mississippi River.
 The conference was held in

-The conference was self-supporting, with encouragement and backing from the Central Michigan University Libraries and Global Campus, and it was organized, planned, and hosted by the university's distance librarians.
+The conference was self-supporting, with encouragement and backing from the Central Michigan University Libraries and Global Campus, and it was organized, planned and hosted by the university's distance librarians.
 Central Michigan University has been a leader in distance education since 1971, but due to changing institutional priorities and budget realities, the University Libraries made the difficult decision in 2018 to discontinue hosting the Distance Library Services Conference.
 However, the conference is being reimagined through the efforts of distance librarians with Penn State University and Embry-Riddle Aeronautical University.

 The proceedings for each Distance Library Services Conference (1982-2018) are accessible from the Central Michigan University Scholarly & Creative Works Collection.
 Permission to use and reproduce publicly available proceedings content is automatically granted by the rights holder provided the source of the content is properly acknowledged.